header image

 A selection of pre-recorded programs featuring presentations from past meetings of the Society are available for viewing on Tredyffrin Township Television, found on Comcast Channel 15, Verizon Channel 24 and On-Demand.

 We are looking for volunteers who would be willing to assist with the recording of our presentations for later broadcast.
-Free training is available to township residents at the Greenwood Studio facility in the Township Building.
-Please contact us or Studio Manager Gene Donahue if you are interested.
+Please contact us if you are interested.

 Program Schedule: